 Office: City Councilor District: At-Large Address: 11 Kensington Heights Worcester, MA 01602 Office Number: 508-799-1049 Email: BergmanM@worcesterma.gov

-Morris A. Bergman of 11 Kensington Heights, a Worcester attorney in private practice, is serving his fourth two-year term as a Councilor-at-Large.
+Morris A. Bergman of 11 Kensington Heights, a Worcester attorney in private practice, is serving his fifth two-year term as a Councilor-at-Large.
 He previously served two terms as a member of the City of Worcester Zoning Board of Appeals and currently serves as a docent for Preservation Worcester.

 He is a graduate of Doherty Memorial High School, Worcester.
 He received a Bachelor of Science degree in Business Administration from Boston University and a Jurist Doctorate from Boston University.

 He is married to Wendy (Bonnett) Bergman, MD and is the father of three children, Max, Micah and Hanna, and also has one dog, Lucy.

 Office: City Councilor District: At-Large Address: 10 Homer Street Worcester, MA 01602 Office Number: 508-799-1049 Email: ColorioD@worcesterma.gov

 Donna M. Colorio of 10 Homer Street, an educator and businesswomen, is serving her second two-year term as a Councilor-at-Large.
 She previously served two two-year terms as a member of the Worcester School Committee.

 Office: City Councilor District: At-Large Address: 27 Wachusett Street Worcester, MA 01609 Office Number: 508-799-1049 Email: NguyenT@worcesterma.gov

 Thu Nguyen (pronoun: they/them) of 27 Wachusett Street, Director at the Southeast Asian Coalition of Central MA, is serving their first two-year term as Councilor-at-Large.